Registration

 An asylum application may be made (see for more information: Registration of the asylum application) either:

-(c) from a prison or a closed detention centre with the director of the detention facility, in case the person is being detained.
+- in a prison with the prison director, or in a closed detention centre with the personnel of the Immigration Office, in case the person is being detained.

 First instance procedure